-provides information about the varying variable selected by index.
-An index of 0 selects the first varying variable specified in the varyings array of TransformFeed-backVaryings, and an index of TRANSFORM_FEEDBACK_VARYINGS-1 selects the last such varying variable.
+provides information about the output variable selected by index.
+An index of 0 selects the first output specified in the varyings array of TransformFeedback-Varyings, and an index of TRANSFORM_FEEDBACK_VARYINGS-1 selects the last such output.
 The value of TRANSFORM_FEEDBACK_VARYINGS can be queried with GetProgramiv (see section 6.1.18).
 If index is greater than or equal to TRANSFORM_FEEDBACK_VARYINGS, the error INVALID_VALUE is generated.
 The parameter program is the name of a program object for which the command LinkProgram has been issued in the past.
 If program has not been linked, the error INVALID_OPERATION is generated.
-If a new set of varying variables is specified by TransformFeedbackVaryings after a program object has been linked, the information returned by GetTransformFeedbackVarying will not reflect those variables until the program is re-linked.
+If a new set of outputs is specified by TransformFeedbackVaryings after a program object has been linked, the information returned by GetTransformFeedbackVarying will not reflect those variables until the program is re-linked.

-The name of the selected varying is returned as a null-terminated string in name.
+The name of the selected output is returned as a null-terminated string in name.
 The actual number of characters written into name, excluding the null terminator, is returned in length.
 If length is NULL, no length is returned.
 The maximum number of characters that may be written into name, including the null terminator, is specified by bufSize.
-The returned varying name can be the name of a user defined varying variable or the name of a built-in varying (which begin with the prefix gl, see the OpenGL Shading Language Specification for a complete list).

-The length of the longest varying name in program is given by TRANSFORM-FEEDBACK_VARYING_MAX_LENGTH, which can be queried with GetProgramiv (see section 6.1.18).
+The returned output name can be the name of either a built-in (beginning with "gl") or user-defined output variable.
+See the OpenGL Shading Language Specification for a complete list.
+The length of the longest output name in program is given by TRANSFORM_FEEDBACK_VARYING_MAX_LENGTH, which can be queried with GetProgramiv (see section 6.1.18).

-For the selected varying variable, its type is returned into type.
-The size of the varying is returned into size.
+The type of the selected output is returned into type.
+The size of the output is returned into size.
 The value in size is in units of the type returned in type.
 The type returned can be any of the types whose "Xfb" column is checked in table 2.16.
 If an error occurred, the return parameters length, size, type and name will be unmodified.
-This command will return as much information about the varying variables as possible.
-If no information is available, length will be set to zero and name will be an empty string.
-This situation could arise if GetTransformFeedbackVarying is called after a failed link.

-Special varying names (e.g., gl_NextBuffer, gl_SkipComponents1) passed to TransformFeedbackVaryings in the varyings array are counted as varyings to be recorded for the purposes of determining the value of TRANSFORM-FEEDBACK_VARYINGS and for determining the variable selected by index in GetTransformFeedbackVarying.
-If index identifies gl_NextBuffer, the values zero and None will be written to size and type, respectively.
-If index is of the form gl_SkipComponentsn, the value None will be written to type and the number of components n will be written to size.
+Special output names (e.g., gl_NextBuffer, gl_SkipComponents1) passed to TransformFeedbackVaryings in the varyings array are counted as outputs to be recorded for the purposes of determining the value of TRANSFORM_FEEDBACK_VARYINGS and for determining the variable selected by index in GetTransformFeedbackVarying.
+If index identifies gl_NextBuffer, the values zero and NONE will be written to size and type, respectively.
+If index is of the form gl_SkipComponents n, the value NONE will be written to type and the number of components n will be written to size.

-2.14.11 Shader Execution
+2.14.12 Shader Execution